Capital: Port Moresby

 Interesting Facts About Papua New Guinea

-Government Type: constitutional parliamentary democracy and a Commonwealth realm
+Government Type: parliamentary democracy under a constitutional monarchy; a Commonwealth realm

 Ethnic Groups: Melanesian, Papuan, Negrito, Micronesian, Polynesian

-Languages: Tok Pisin (official), English (official), Hiri Motu (official), some 836 indigenous languages spoken (about 12% of the world’s total); most languages have fewer than 1,000 speakers
+Languages: Tok Pisin (official), English (official), Hiri Motu (official), some 839 indigenous languages spoken (about 12% of the world’s total); many languages have fewer than 1,000 speakers

 Interesting Facts information from the cia.gov website.
 Read more about Papua New Guinea